apace7/local_volume_database/docs/source/usage.rst

 Description of YAML Files
 ------------------------

-There is an `example yaml file <https://github.com/apace7/local_volume_database/blob/main/code/example_yaml.yaml>`_ in the /code/ folder.
+There is an `example YAML file <https://github.com/apace7/local_volume_database/blob/main/code/example_yaml.yaml>`_ in the /code/ folder.
-The example yaml file includes all collections and keys in the database.
-Not all keys are included in the combined csv tables.
+The example YAML file includes all collections and keys in the database.
+Not all keys are included in the combined CSV/FITS tables.
-The yaml collections and keys are **Bolded**  and the bullet points follow the yaml collection structure.
-Errors columns are not included in the list  and some columns include upper limits in the combined table.
+The YAML collections and keys are **Bolded**, and the bullet points follow the YAML collection structure.
+Errors columns are not included in the list, and some columns include upper limits in the combined table.
 The collections are split such that a single reference can describe the contents.
-Most keys are single entries and several keys are lists (specially other_name, ref_discovery, ref_false_positive).
+Most keys are single entries, and several keys are lists (especially other_name, ref_discovery, ref_false_positive).

-* **key** —- unique internal LVDB identifier (required yaml key).
-This should be the same as the name of the file (without .yaml).
+* **key** —- unique internal LVDB identifier (required YAML key).
+This should be the same as the name of the file (without `.yaml`).
 All keys are lowercase in LVDB.
 Globular clusters and some dwarf galaxies are grouped by their host.
-For example, all LMC globular cluster keys have the prefix lmc_gc_ and many Centuarus A dwarf galaxy keys have the prefix cena_.
+For example, all LMC globular cluster keys have the prefix lmc_gc_ and many Centaurus A dwarf galaxy keys have the prefix cena_.
 Most new satellite systems will have a host prefix.

-* **table** -- the table to place system into (required yaml key).
+* **table** -- the table to place system into (required YAML key).
 The list of possible tables is: gc_harris, gc_dwarf_hosted, gc_mw_new, gc_abmiguous, dwarf_mw, dwarf_m31, dwarf_local_field,  dwarf_local_field_distant, candidate, misc, gc_other.
 The candidate and misc catalogs are only included in the release pages.
 The candidate systems are included in the lvdb pdf summary while the hosts/misc are not.
 The misc systems are primarily bright host galaxies (MW, M31, Cen A) and are partly included for distance measurements (**distance_fixed_host**) and to link systems together.

-* **location** -- yaml collection. center of the system
+* **location** -- YAML collection. center of the system

-  * **ra** -- right ascension ICRS [degree]  (required yaml key)
+  * **ra** -- right ascension ICRS [degree]  (required YAML key)

-  * **dec** -- declination ICRS [degree] (required yaml key)
+  * **dec** -- declination ICRS [degree] (required YAML key)

   * **ref_location** -- reference for center/location.
 Errors are supported for the center of the system.

-* **name_discovery** -- yaml collection
+* **name_discovery** -- YAML collection

   * **name** -- name of system

   * **other_name** -- list of additional names of the system

   * **ref_discovery** --- List of discovery references.
 There can be multiple discovery references due to independent discoveries made on similar timescales.
-Follow-up confirmation studies (i.e. HST imaging for distant candidate dwarfs around local volume hosts).
+Follow-up confirmation studies (i.e. HST imaging for distant candidate dwarf galaxies around local volume hosts).
 Re-discoveries of systems (i.e. globular clusters hosted by dwarf galaxies).

   * **discovery_year** -- year of discovery.
-The year may be before the journal publication year due to an earlier arxiv submission.
+The year may be before the journal publication year due to an earlier arXiv submission.

   * **host** -- host galaxy of the system.